-A water softener is effective in removing some of the most common contaminants found in water supplying homes in Swampscott, whether from private wells or town water.
+A water softener is effective in removing some of the most common contaminants found in Swampscott town water or private wells.
 The main culprits are iron & manganese as well as the hard water minerals magnesium and calcium.
 Small amounts of these minerals can have large affects on your home’s water quality.
 The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million.
 The EPA maximum allowable level for manganese as a secondary contaminants is .05 parts per million.
 As you can see, these are very small amounts, but their affects can create quite an impact.
-Water Softening will be very effective if you have hard water, iron or manganese in your well water.
-Upflow versus downflow water softeners are most effective, particularly if there are elevated levels of iron or manganese in your water.

-H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA on route 114 with an additional office in Hudson, MA.
-See our written and published articles in Water Technology Magazine by going to our website, http://h2ocare.wpengine.com and going to the publications tab at the top of the home page.
-H2O Care has been installing and servicing water softeners and other water filtration equipment since 1989.
-We can be reached by email at [email protected] or by phone at 978-777-8330.
+H2O Care is an established full service water filtration and testing organization, originally formed in 1989, based in Middleton, MA off route 114 with an additional office in Hudson, MA.
+See our published articles in Water Technology Magazines at http://h2ocare.com.
+Reach us at firstname.lastname@example.org or 978-777-8330.